Goldritter/kilithikadya/README.md

 # kilithikadya

 Kilithikadya (Near-future-to-come) means "The near-future" in Aledari.
-This Programm should allow to take a peek view into the near future of
+This Programm should allow to take a peek view into the near future of the possible effects of your decisions during a round of Warhammer 40k.
+Mainly about the possibilities of wounds and damages your units can dish out against other units.

 ## Installation
 Acutally you have to download the project and run it via [Leiningen](https://leiningen.org/).